January 31st, 2025

 Contrary to what you may think, this issue is very prevalent in both men and women!
 Roughly 35 million men, and about 21 million women, are dealing with some form of hair loss right now.

 Men are more likely to suffer from it, which is why men underwent about 70% of all hair transplant surgeries in 2019.
-But the number of female hair transplant patients jumped by 30% between 2018 and 2019, while the numbers have skyrocketed by 80% since the year 2000.
+But the number of female hair transplant patients jumped by 30% between 2018 and 2019, and has skyrocketed by 80% since 2000.

-Meanwhile, less than 50% of all women will go through their full life with a full head of hair.
-And 40% of women have visible hair loss by the time they reach the age of 40.
+Meanwhile, fewer than 50% of women will spend their entire lives with a full head of hair.
+And 40% of women experience visible hair loss by age 40.

 How to Fight Thinning Hair and a Receding Hairline